A 15-week, 10h/week accelerator for scientists and technologists to design 8-figure moonshot programs.

 The Program

-Accelerator - Building blocks
+Building blocks

-Program Design and Development:
+Program Design and Development

-Field Exploration and Idea Refinement:
+Field Exploration and Idea Refinement

-Practical Program Execution:
+Practical Program Execution

-Networking and Mentorship:
+Networking and Mentorship

 Fellows are connected to experienced leaders of coordinated research programs, like ARIA Programme Directors and ARPA Program Managers, and a diverse network of creators, performers, peers, mentors, and transition partners to ensure their programs' success.

-Demo Day:
+Demo Day

 The program culminates in a Demo Day, where fellows showcase their program theses and strategic plans to influential organizations, including government moonshot agencies and philanthropic foundations, positioning them for future success.